FRTYZ/Inline-Editing-using-JQUERY-AJAX-PHP-MYSQL-PDO/README.md

 ?>
 ```

-#### a little thank you
+#### Source and Thanks
-* While creating this project, I converted a previously shared article to PDO as an example.
+* Someone shared this project as mysqli before, so I convert this project to PDO and share it with you.
 * If you are looking for the MYSQLI version of this project, you can find it from this [link](https://mesutd.com/jquery-ajax-kullanarak-php-mysql-satir-ici-duzenleme/)